 Mutual Life Africa reserves the absolute right to cancel any policy where the policyholder’s payment conduct or personal circumstances present an unacceptable underwriting risk.

-13.1 Grounds for Cancellation Mutual Life Africa may cancel a policy on underwriting risk or conduct grounds where any of the following conditions are identified:
+Mutual Life Africa may cancel a policy on underwriting risk or conduct grounds where any of the following conditions are identified:

-13.2 Notice of Cancellation Where Mutual Life Africa cancels a policy on underwriting risk or conduct grounds, you will be given 30 (thirty) days written notice prior to the cancellation date.
+Where Mutual Life Africa cancels a policy on underwriting risk or conduct grounds, you will be given 30 (thirty) days written notice prior to the cancellation date.
 During the notice period, you may submit written representations to Mutual Life Africa at legal@mutuallifeafrica.com.
 Mutual Life Africa reserves the right to uphold the cancellation notwithstanding any representations made.

-13.3 Immediate Cancellation In cases of fraud, material misrepresentation, or serious breach, Mutual Life Africa reserves the right to cancel a policy with immediate effect and without prior notice.
+In cases of fraud, material misrepresentation, or serious breach, Mutual Life Africa reserves the right to cancel a policy with immediate effect and without prior notice.
 In such cases, no refund of premiums will be made and any claims pending at the time of cancellation will be voided and rendered null and void.

-13.4 Effect of Cancellation Cancellation on underwriting risk or conduct grounds does not entitle the policyholder to a refund of premiums previously paid.
+Cancellation on underwriting risk or conduct grounds does not entitle the policyholder to a refund of premiums previously paid.
 All outstanding premiums, credit, and financial obligations remain due and payable in full.

 Mutual Life Africa operates an internal credit scoring system linked to each policyholder’s payment history and policy conduct.
 This score is used to determine eligibility for credit-linked products, lending facilities, and financial services available through the Mutual Life Africa Group.

-14.3 Effect of Lapse and Cancellation on Score Upon lapse, the policyholder’s credit score is frozen at the level reached at the point of lapse.
+Upon lapse, the policyholder’s credit score is frozen at the level reached at the point of lapse.
 Upon reinstatement and re-establishment of a consistent payment record, the score will resume and may improve over time.
 Upon cancellation, the policyholder’s credit score is reset to zero.
 Policyholders with a cancelled policy history may be restricted from accessing credit-linked products and financial services within the Mutual Life Africa Group until a satisfactory new payment record has been established.

-15.1 Liability for Outstanding Premiums All outstanding premiums remain due and payable regardless of whether a policy has been suspended, lapsed, or cancelled.
+All outstanding premiums remain due and payable regardless of whether a policy has been suspended, lapsed, or cancelled.
 Mutual Life Africa reserves the right to pursue recovery of outstanding premiums through all available legal channels.

 — shall remain in full force and effect notwithstanding the cancellation, lapsing, or suspension of any associated policy.
 Cancellation or lapsing of a policy does not extinguish, reduce, or waive any outstanding credit or debt owed to the above-named entities.